jimmux/code-em-all/README.md

 - Java
   - Gradle
 - SQLite
+- PureScript
+- Elm
+- Gleam

 Extras to add over time:

 - Maybe Yarn, Bun, and/or Deno
-- Elm
-- PureScript
 - Godot
   - "Godots" app mostly takes care of this
   - Might be useful for F# and other alternative experiments
 - Haskell
 - Postgres

-Everything at least current LTS versions, if not latest stable version.
+Prefer everything at least current LTS versions, if not latest stable version.

-Prioritise using [features](https://containers.dev/features) where available.

-Make it friendly with VSCode Dev Containers, and (BoxBuddy or DevPod).
-I want to use this in Aurora atomic Linux, a host environment that requires minimal preparation.
+Keep it friendly with VSCode Dev Containers, and (BoxBuddy or DevPod).
+I use this in Aurora atomic Linux, a host environment that requires minimal preparation.

 Fedora base would have been preferred, for consistency with the host, but many dev container features aren't compatible.